-Attorney Wendt is an award-winning attorney and has been selected as one of Kansas and Missouri’s “Super Lawyers” every year from 2008 forward.
-He has also been selected by the National Trial Lawyers Association as one of Missouri’s Top 100 trial attorneys and is also Multi-Million Dollar Advocates Forum member as a result of winning millions for his clients.
+Attorney Wendt is an award-winning Kansas City personal injury attorney and has been selected as one of Kansas and Missouri’s “Super Lawyers” every year from 2008 forward.
+He has also been selected by the National Trial Lawyers Association as one of Missouri’s Top 100 trial attorneys and is also a Multi-Million Dollar Advocates Forum member as a result of winning millions for his clients.

 Navigate this page